 As with all areas of the UCAT, completing practice questions and practice tests will help you to prepare effectively for the Situational Judgement Test.
 This will help you to become familiar with the type of questions you’ll be asked, how to answer and the speed at which you need to answer them.
 Remember, the Situational Judgement Test is the last section in the UCAT, so you may find that you’re lacking concentration or becoming tired at this point.
 By incorporating full practice tests into your UCAT revision, rather than simply focusing on individual subtests, you’ll be more used to the demands of the test and build stamina to complete the full UCAT.

 You can find more information about practice questions and tests in the practice questions section below.

 The following tips will support you to do well in the UCAT Situational Judgement Test:

 As mentioned above, the two most valuable tools for preparing for the UCAT Situational Judgement Test are the General Medical Council’s Good Medical Practice guidance and practice tests.
 The first will help you to become familiar with the values and behaviours expected of doctors, while the second will prepare you for the questions that you’ll be asked and how you should respond; providing effective preparation for this section of the UCAT.

-Our UCAT Practice Test blog provides free practice questions for all areas of the UCAT, including the Situational Judgement Test, as well as general information about the exam which you may find useful.
-We also have an adaptive UCAT question bank, which offers personalised learning, through artificial intelligence powered practice questions and practice tests, which adapt to your strengths and weaknesses.
+Our adaptive UCAT question bank offers personalised learning, through artificial intelligence powered practice questions, which adapt to your strengths and weaknesses.
 This ensures that you dedicate time to the areas which are likely to have the biggest impact on your UCAT score, making more effective use of your UCAT preparation time.